 • Will the hotel market in Romania attract further investments?

-• Innovation should be the key word for Romania’s IT sector
+• Innovation should be the key word for Romania’s IT & technology sector

 • Moving from an outsourcing country to an innovation hub